 All files, scans, and x-rays can be immediately sent to external labs, specialists, insurance providers, and pharmacies.
 Visits will be faster, since images will be available instantly and you will be able to look at x-rays without waiting for them to be developed.
 New digital software can be used to make impressions, avoiding messy molds.
 Your dental practice will become more efficient.

 - Predict Treatment Results

-Smile design software can show patients what their cosmetic, orthodontic, or restorative procedure can do for them.
-Digital treatment planning can also reduce communication issues when discussing treatment plans.
+Smile design software can show patients what their cosmetic, orthodontic, or restorative procedures can do for them.
+Digital treatment planning can also help reduce communication barriers when discussing treatment plans.

-Digital detection systems allow you to find oral health concerns as soon as possible, which will allow you to provide treatment to your patients sooner, avoiding additional damage and more extensive treatment.
+Digital detection systems allow you to uncover oral health concerns as soon as possible, which will allow you to provide treatment to your patients sooner, avoiding additional damage and more extensive treatment.

 - Maintain Patient Records Safely

 “Going paperless” with digital records will let you quickly reference patient files and past treatments so you can make the most accurate recommendations.
 Digital records will also ensure that paperwork and files will not be lost, and all information will be secure and private.